2016 HSC Rules and Procedures guide

 Certain rules and prerequisites also apply to the study of other courses.

 It is your responsibility to ensure that you are eligible to undertake the courses for which you are entered.
-You could jeopardise your HSC if you enrol in a course for which you are not eligible.
+You could jeopardise your Higher School Certificate if you enrol in a course for which you are not eligible.

 4.4 Transferring schools

-If you transfer from one school to another after entering for the HSC, you must ensure that your new school has informed the BOSTES.
+If you transfer from one school to another after entering for the Higher School Certificate, you must ensure that your new school has informed BOSTES.
 You will receive a new Confirmation of Entry, which you must sign and return to your school.

 4.5 Study with an outside tutor